dmauro/swift-style-guide/README.markdown

 myOptional?.anotherOne?.optionalView?.setNeedsDisplay()
 ```

-Use optional binding when it's more convenient to unwrap once and perform multiple operations:
+Use optional binding when it's more convenient to unwrap once and perform multiple operations or if you need to do any assignment:

 ```swift
 if let view = self.optionalView {